 (iii) Returns of Distributions.
-If at any time the General Partner in its sole and absolute discretion determines that the Partnership cannot meet its obligations for extraordinary expenses such as litigation expenses, including as a result of a Section 9.2 Liability (as defined in the Fund Partnership Agreement) the General Partner may require each Partner and former Partner to return distributions made to such Partner hereunder for the purpose of meeting such Partner's pro rata share (based on the Partners' After-Tax Carried Interest Amounts)

-of such obligations in an amount up to, but in no event in excess of, the aggregate amount of distributions actually received by such Partner from the Partnership.
+If at any time the General Partner in its sole and absolute discretion determines that the Partnership cannot meet its obligations for extraordinary expenses such as litigation expenses, including as a result of a Section 9.2 Liability (as defined in the Fund Partnership Agreement) the General Partner may require each Partner and former Partner to return distributions made to such Partner hereunder for the purpose of meeting such Partner's pro rata share (based on the Partners' After-Tax Carried Interest Amounts) of such obligations in an amount up to, but in no event in excess of, the aggregate amount of distributions actually received by such Partner from the Partnership.
 The General Partner shall give each Partner and former Partner at least five Business Days prior notice of the amount to be contributed by such Partner pursuant to this Section 5.1(a)(iii).
 The General Partner may require returns of distributions pursuant to this Section 5.1(a)(iii) without regard to whether a call for capital contributions could be made pursuant to Section 5.1(a)(ii).
 Notwithstanding the foregoing, no Partner shall be required to return distributions under this Section 5.1(a)(iii) other than for obligations arising primarily from activities of the Partnership during the period of such Partner's (or in the case of a Family Related Limited Partner, its associated EPI Limited Partner's) employment with, or retention by, EPI, the Investment Advisor, the Investment Manager or any of their respective Affiliates.

-(b) Consequences of Capital Call Default.
-In the event that a Partner defaults with respect to such Partner's obligation to make capital contributions or return distributions pursuant to Section 5.1(a) (such Partner being sometimes referred to herein as a "Defaulting Partner"), the General Partner at its option may (i) require other Partners to make such capital contribution in proportion to their respective Profit Sharing Percentages, or on any other basis (including on the basis of Unpaid Capital Commitments and/or requiring certain, but not all, Partners to make capital contributions) if the General Partner determines in good faith that such other basis is clearly more equitable, or (ii) arrange for the amount of such capital contribution to be advanced on behalf of such Defaulting Partner on such terms as the General Partner shall determine in its sole and absolute discretion to be fair and equitable, which may include provision for security as provided below.
-Each Partner hereby grants to the Partnership a right of set-off and a security interest, effective upon such Partner becoming a Defaulting Partner, in all accounts receivable and other rights to receive payment (other than in respect of employee salary or bonus) from the Partnership or any of its Affiliates and agrees that, upon the effectiveness of such security interest, the General Partnership, may sell, collect or otherwise realize upon such collateral.

-(c) A Partner's Unpaid Capital Commitment will be adjusted proportionately with adjustments (including to zero) in Profit Sharing Percentages.
-Any adjustment of the Capital Commitment of a Partner shall be reflected on the books and records of the Partnership.
-If at any time the Profit Sharing Percentage and Unpaid Capital Commitment of a Partner are reduced to zero and such Partner has not made a capital contribution to the Partnership, the General Partner may remove such Partner as a Partner of the Partnership.

-(d) Except as provided in this Section 5.1, no Partner shall be required to make capital contributions to the Partnership.
+- (b) Consequences of Capital Call Default.
+In the event that a Partner defaults with respect to such Partner's obligation to make capital contributions or return distributions pursuant to Section 5.1(a) (such Partner being sometimes referred to herein as a "Defaulting Partner"), the General Partner shall, to the extent necessary to ensure that the Partnership does not default on its capital contribution obligation to the Fund, arrange for the amount of such capital contribution to be advanced on behalf of such Defaulting Partner on such terms as the General Partner shall determine in its sole and absolute discretion to be fair and equitable, which may include provision for security as provided below and interest charged on such advanced amounts at a per annum rate equal to the Default Interest Rate on the principal amount of the funds advanced.
+Each Partner hereby grants to the Partnership a right of set-off and a security interest, effective upon such Partner becoming a Defaulting Partner, in all accounts receivable and other rights to receive payment (other than in respect of employee salary or bonus) from the Partnership or any of its Affiliates and agrees that, upon the effectiveness of such security interest, the General Partner, on behalf of the Partnership, may sell, collect or otherwise realize upon such collateral. - (c) Any adjustment of the Capital Commitment of a Partner shall be reflected on the books and records of the Partnership.
+If at any time the Profit Sharing Percentage and Unpaid Capital Commitment of a Partner are reduced to zero and such Partner has not made a capital contribution to the Partnership, the General Partner may remove such Partner as a Partner of the Partnership. - (d) Except as provided in this Section 5.1, no Partner shall be required to make capital contributions to the Partnership.